Pictures of Turtles: Gallery and Info

 Outdoor Action for Box Turtles

 Box turtles can be curious, and they enjoy activity time outdoors.
 Outdoor pens can be superb alternatives to indoor habitats, and box turtles can be kept outdoors in the appropriate climate.
 When putting the turtle outside, always check for potential predators and be sure the turtle has easy access to water and food.
+They should also have some type of hideaway to escape from the sun or rain without being boxed in their shell.

 Box Turtles Like to Climb

-Box Turtle Hibernation
+Box Turtle Brumation

 Feeding Your Box Turtle